Giotrif (Afatinib Dimaleate)

 Seek immediate medical attention if you experience:

-- signs of dehydration (headache, dizziness, tiredness, decreased urine)
+- signs of dehydration such as headache, dizziness, or decreased urine output

-- severe stomach pain with fever, chills, rigidity or bloating
+- severe stomach pain, fever, chills, or vomiting

 - sudden or worsening eye problems